Title image: Andreas/Flickr CC BY 2.0

 (Editor’s note: The following information arrived while this article was being completed.
 It was too good to pass up.)

 Very little observational data is available for the active grounding zone of a glacier.
 Conventional models assume a fixed, abrupt transition from grounded ice to ice floating in the ocean with no ice melt at the transition boundary.
-This study used a novel approach using Interferometric Synthetic Aperture Radar (InSAR) to measure subtle deformation of the surface of Thwaites Glacier (see Figure 9, below).
+This study used a novel approach using satellite-based Interferometric Synthetic Aperture Radar (InSAR) to measure subtle deformation of the surface of Thwaites Glacier (see Figure 9, below).
 Data acquired at high and low tides revealed that grounding happens in an active melt zone, not at a fixed grounding line.

 In the case of Thwaites Glacier, seawater was flowing in and out of a tidally controlled daily grounding zone 2 to 6 km in length, with irregular additional seawater intrusions extending a further 6 km inland at spring tide.
 Instead of the fixed grounding line shown in Figure 6, reality is the grounding zone shown in the graphic below.